 DNA Autosomal Segment Mapping Techniques (Intermediate)

-Workshop: Using Double Match Triangulator to Find DNA Ancestors (Advanced)
+Using Double Match Triangulation to Find DNA Ancestors (Advanced or Workshop)

 Organizing Your Genealogy Computer Files ...
 The Better Way To Do It.